 It’s highly unlikely that you’ll be represented by most major online retailers unless you have a long term strategy that includes at least three scheduled releases, complete with remixes, artwork, ISRC codes and some kind of promotion/marketing plan.
 Taking the time to get this together before you even approach the retailers will clear the first hurdle and convince most of them that your label will continue selling for a prolonged period.
 This was essential to getting a deal with Beatport, which operate a rigid policy for allowing new labels/artists onto their site.

-Aggregators essentially do the job of a distributor without the marketing and promotional support.
-Usually they are faceless operations with vast catalogues.
+Aggregators essentially do the job of a distributor without marketing and promotional support.
+Usually, they are faceless operations with vast catalogues.
 Because they deal with so many labels they are prone to making mistakes with artwork and track titles.
 Having a middleman in the way almost always means delays in payment and processing.
-Be wary of them: we were, and decided to approach sites directly rather than en mass.
+Be wary of them: we were and decided to approach sites directly rather than en mass.